Anshul-Solanki/MLAlgos/RecurrentClassificationAnomalyDetector/README.md

 b = (maximum shift) / 3
 c = 2*(maximum shift) / 3
 d = maximum shift
 And if corresponding distance with shifts are: adist, bdist, cdist and ddist

-The unimodel function of distance-shift has following possibilities:

 **Rule of convergence**
 Check this method in code: 'GetManhattanDistAndShift'